 Deadline for submission is 30 October 2023.

-Get a booth
+Get a booth and/or become a sponsor

 To provide partners with the opportunity to present their activities, foster knowledge-sharing and strengthen collaboration, a small number of booths will be available at the Conference venue.